-McIlorum back for England, Welsby set for debut
+England call up McIlorum for first time since 2013

 Last updated on .From the section Rugby League

-Catalans Dragons' Michael McIlorum could make his first England appearance since 2013 after he was named in Shaun Wane's squad for Saturday's game against the Combined All-Stars.
+Catalans Dragons' Michael McIlorum could make his first England appearance since 2013 after being named in Shaun Wane's 20-man squad for Saturday's game against the Combined Nations All-Stars.

-McIlorum, who switched to Ireland at the 2017 World Cup, now returns to the fold under former Wigan boss Wane.
+The hooker, who switched to Ireland at the 2017 World Cup, now returns to the fold under his former boss at Wigan.

-Clubmate Mike McMeeken is also recalled, having last played in 2017.
+His team-mate Mike McMeeken is also recalled, having last played in 2017.

 St Helens pair Jack Welsby and Joe Batchelor, plus Warrington outside-back Matty Ashton, are potential debutants.

-Huddersfield's Jake Wardle is also included in the squad, adding outside back options to the group.
+Huddersfield's Jake Wardle is also included, adding outside back options to a pool that is without any Australian-based NRL players.

-While senior internationals such as Jonny Lomax and Mark Percival miss out through injury, there is experience in Saints prop Alex Walmsley, Salford centre or back-rower Kallum Watkins and Wigan's Liam Farrell.
+Senior internationals such as Jonny Lomax and Mark Percival miss out through injury but there is experience in Saints prop Alex Walmsley, Salford centre or back-rower Kallum Watkins and Wigan second row Liam Farrell.

-Dragons full-back Sam Tomkins will captain the side, with the French club one of nine represented in the squad.
+Another of Wane's former players at Wigan, Dragons full-back Sam Tomkins, will captain the side.

+The French club, who reached last season's Grand Final, is one of nine represented in the squad for the game in Warrington.

-"Sam epitomises everything that a captain should be - a natural leader who's always in the thick of the action, he's a very smart player" boss Wane said.
+"Sam epitomises everything that a captain should be - a natural leader who's always in the thick of the action, he's a very smart player," said Wane.

 "I've every confidence in every player selected.
 Some need no introduction and have earned a recall, others are new to the squad and are also in on merit.